paultopia/gobbledygook/content/pages/syllabus.md

 We'll make use of some videos and exercises online.
 We'll talk more about this on the first day, but I will be assigning you mini-online-introductory courses to do in order to get practice with programming, from [Dataquest](https://dataquest.io)'s free tier (maybe) and from [Hackerrank](https://www.hackerrank.com/) and [Project Euler](https://projecteuler.net/).
 You'll want to grab accounts at those places.

-We will also use some free instructional materials from the nonprofit organizations [Software Carpentry](https://software-carpentry.org/lessons/) and (maybe) [Data Carpentry](https://datacarpentry.org/lessons/).
+We will also use some free instructional materials from the nonprofit organizations [Software Carpentry](https://software-carpentry.org/lessons/) and [Data Carpentry](https://datacarpentry.org/lessons/).

-For the contents of this website, it's probably easiest to access them using the week-by-week links below or the [content-based tags](tags.html) build into this website.
+For the contents of this website, it's probably easiest to access them using the week-by-week links below or the [content-based tags](tags.html) built into this website.
 There might be formatting glitches with some of the lessons, due to conversion between different file types and html, but every lesson will have a link to a downloadable and printable PDF at the bottom which will ordinarily have cleaner formatting (except for long lines of code, which may be cut off in PDF but should be fine on web).
 Some lessons should also have downloadable Jupyter notebooks associated with them, which will also be linked at the bottom.

 ### Bonus Reading Suggestions